 Growing up in the Silicon Valley, Arvind Sridhar says he always had the feeling that he could change the world.
-In high school he pursued research in biomedical engineering and worked on tissue regeneration projects for organ replacement, using high-level computer code and programs to analyze his tissue data.
+In high school, he pursued research in biomedical engineering and worked on tissue regeneration projects for organ replacement, using high-level computer code and programs to analyze his tissue data.

 On top of that, Sridhar founded a nonprofit organization that promotes geographic literacy in schools.
 “I really enjoyed the experience of leading an organization from its inception and making the tough decisions,” said Sridhar, who graduated from Bellarmine Preparatory in San Jose in May 2017.

 When it came time to apply to college, Sridhar feared he’d have to choose between tech or pursuing his entrepreneurial bent in a business program.
-But his timing was right: Sridhar will study both fields as one of 40 students welcomed this week into the new Management, Engineering, & Technology (M.E.T.) program at UC Berkeley.
+But his timing was right: Sridhar will study both fields as one of 40 students welcomed this week into the new Management, Entrepreneurship, & Technology (M.E.T.) program at UC Berkeley.

 “M.E.T. will lay the groundwork for the next generation of entrepreneurs, CEOs, and Silicon Valley leaders,” said Marjorie DeGraca, executive director of the M.E.T. program.
 “These students will study together in a tight-knit cohort, learning from each other and from close mentoring relationships from top faculty in both schools.”